wallet with money

 When is permanent alimony considered appropriate?

-Permanent alimony may be awarded to provide for the needs and necessities of life for a spouse who lacks the financial ability to meet their needs following a long-term marriage.
+Permanent alimony may be awarded to assist a spouse who lacks the financial ability to meet their needs following a long-term marriage.

 Does adultery impact alimony decisions in Florida?

-While Florida is a no-fault divorce state, the court may consider adultery and its financial impact on the family finances when determining alimony.
+While Florida operates under a no-fault divorce system, the court may consider adultery and its financial impact on the family's finances when making decisions about alimony.

 How are alimony payments made?

-Payments can be made directly between the spouses or through the Florida State Disbursement Unit.
-The method of payment, including direct deposit or check, is determined in the final order.
+Payments may be made either directly between the spouses or through the Florida State Disbursement Unit.
+The method of payment, such as direct deposit or check, is specified in the final order.

 What happens to alimony if the payer spouse dies or the recipient remarries?

-Alimony typically terminates upon the death of either spouse or if the recipient remarries, though the terms can vary based on the agreement or court order.
+Alimony generally ends upon the death of either spouse or if the recipient enters into a new marriage.
+However, the specific terms may differ depending on the agreement or court order.

 Other Services Related to Family Law